How do I contact the Box Office?

 - A Christmas Carol- Friday, December 1st 7:30pm

 - Chicken & Biscuits- Friday, January 26th 7:30pm

 - Junie B., Toothless Wonder- Saturday, February 3rd 2:00pm

 - The Trip to Bountiful- Friday, March 1st 7:30pm

 - Beautiful: The Carole King Musical- Friday, April 12th 7:30pm

 What other accommodations for accessibility do you offer?

-Charleston Stage offers free companion tickets for blind or visually impaired patrons.
-Please contact the Box Office for more information on our "Buddy Tickets" program.
+Charleston Stage offers free companion tickets for patrons who need assistance due to a disability.
+Please contact the Box Office for more information on our Companion Tickets program.